7469626F/arduino-based-obstacle-avoidance-with-ardupilot/README.md

 SERIAL2_BAUD = 115     (115200)

+More information about simple obstacle avoidance can be found here: https://ardupilot.org/copter/docs/common-simple-object-avoidance.html

 # wiring

 The arduino only needs two data wires in order to communicate with the flightcontroller.